- Sociology Department Small Grants

 - Requirements: Letter of application (2-3 single-spaced pages), information form, a brief project abstract (250-400 words), CV, two letters of recommendation

-This award is intended for SGS students at the beginning of their doctoral research who would materially benefit from field-specific research opportunities.
-It is also designed to connect students with the GradFund office.
+Intended for SGS students at the early stages of their doctoral research who would materially benefit from field-specific research opportunities.
+Designed to connect students with the GradFund office.
 More information is available on the SGS website.

 Dissertation fellowship for students who have completed both qualifying papers and defended their dissertation proposal.